 A Foot Health Practioner (FHP) is qualified to provide routine foot care and maintenance for your feet.
 A FHP can assess the condition of your feet and treat as appropriate and refer you to another professional if necessary.
 A FHP is often referred to as a Chiropodist but legally an FHP cannot refer to themselves or advertise as a Chiropodist or Podiatrist yet an FHP has similarities to both these professions.

-If you would like a mobile foot health care appointment there is an extra £4 fee to pay (£32 total).
-All mobile appointments are up to 50 minutes and will include a consultation at the first appointment.
+If you would like a mobile foot health care appointment there is an extra £5 fee to pay (£30 total).
+All mobile will include a consultation at the first appointment.
 Mobile appointments must be made by calling us 01484 500241 as they are not available via the booking system.